grame-cncm/faust/README.md

 The Faust distribution can be downloaded on the Faust Github repository: <https://github.com/grame-cncm/faust>.
 Official releases packages are also available here: <https://sourceforge.net/projects/faudiostream/files/?source=navbar>.

-There are currently 2 different versions of the Faust compiler: "Faust0" and "Faust2".
-They are available in two separate branches: `master` (Faust0) and `faust2` (Faust2).
-The main difference between these 2 versions lies in the Faust compiler itself. `master` and `faust2` are merged multiple times a week, so features that are not related to the Faust compiler should be synchronized between these 2 branches.

 In the following subsections, details about the differences between these 2 versions of Faust are provided as well as information on other branches of the repository.

-### `master` (Faust0)
+### `master`

-`master` is the main Faust branch hosting Faust0.
-Faust0 is the "original" version of the Faust compiler.
-Unlike Faust2, it can only generate C++ code and it doesn't have any dependencies, making it extremely easy to compile and install.
-Faust0 will suit the needs of most users and is the recommended version of Faust.
+`master` is the main Faust branch.
+It can compile in different languages: C, C++, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust is "embeddable" in any C++ program through a library called `libfaust`.
+Compiling Faust relies on LLVM and OpenSSL.
+Finally, Faust is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc. This branch also cotiaons the old Faust1 C++ backend.

-### `master-dev` (Faust0 - Preferred Development Branch)
+### `master-dev` (Preferred Development Branch)

-`master-dev` is the development sub-branch of `master`, thus it is also based on Faust0.
+`master-dev` is the development sub-branch of `master`.
 It is used by Faust developers to commit their changes and can be considered as "the main development branch."
 The goal is to make sure that `master` is always functional.
 Merges between `master-dev` and `master` are carried out multiple times a week by the GRAME team.

-### `faust2` (Faust2)

-`faust2` is the home of Faust2.
-As mentioned previously, most of the differences between Faust0 and Faust2 lie in the Faust compiler.
-Unlike Faust0, Faust2 can generate code in different languages: C, C++, JAVA, JavaScript, ASM JavaScript, LLVM IR, WebAssembly etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust2 is "embeddable" in any C++ program through a library called `libfaust`.
-Compiling Faust2 is slightly more complex than Faust0 since it relies on LLVM and OpenSSL.
-Finally, Faust2 is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc.

 More experimental branches are also available but are not documented here.